zeitgeistpm/zeitgeist/zeitgeist.md

 Shares are generated and destroyed as a complete set directly from the market.
 When shares are generated, the amount held in the reserve pool of that market will be increased.
-When shares are destroyed, the supply will decreased and the reserve pool will be used to pay out ZTG in accordance to the amount of shares burned.
+When shares are destroyed, the supply will decreased and the reserve pool will be used to pay out ZGT in accordance to the amount of shares burned.

 Shares can be transferred freely and traded among users of the network.
 They are identified by